 Final grades for the semester are entered into WebAdvisor.
-Documentation can be found at the Blackboard login on the COM home page or https://de.com.ed/webapps/login.
-(The login is the same as your email login.)
-Once in Blackboard, choose INT-FaST:FaST - Faculty and Staff Training, Technical Documentation, WebAdvisor, WebAdvisor for faculty.
+Documentation can be found at http://its.com.edu/training/.
+Scroll to WebAdvisor and choose WebAdvisor: Faculty.
 You must assign a grade to every student that appears on your grade roll.
 Do not leave any blank.